 Tobe Hooper once had the enormous hit of The Texas Chain Saw Massacre (1974), a landmark film that redefined the horror genre for that decade.
 This propelled Hooper onto a Hollywood path and he turned out some strong genre entries for a number of years the Stephen King tv mini-series Salems Lot (1979), a fairly good slasher film The Funhouse (1981), the fine Steven Spielberg-produced ghost story Poltergeist (1982), the hugely entertaining alien vampires film Lifeforce (1985) and The Texas Chainsaw Massacre 2 (1986), a sequel that pushed the original into realms of outrageously funny black comedy.
 However, everything that Hooper has made from 1990 onwards, which has included Im Dangerous Tonight (1990), Spontaneous Combustion (1990), Night Terrors (1993), The Mangler (1995), The Apartment Complex (1999), Crocodile (2000) and Mortuary (2005), has felt like talentless amateurism, works made by somebody who had lost their mojo and/or no longer seemed to care.

-After a silence of eight years, Tobe Hooper has returned with Djinn.
+After a silence of eight years, Tobe Hooper returned with Djinn.
+(It was sad that this would be his last film before his death in 2017).
 One is long past hoping that Hooper will get it together although his remake of Toolbox Murders (2003) did offer some glimmerings.
 If nothing else, Djinn shows Hooper willing to try something very different.
 The film has been entirely financed by the United Arab Emirates production company Image Nation, formerly Imagenation Abu Dhabai.
 It is cast entirely with Arabic actors, shot in the Emirates and draws from Islamic mythology, while the dialogue vies between English and Arabic.
-Where most other US-made films seem unable to create Arabic characters that are not cliches of fundamentalist extremists and/or terrorists, this seems a challenging attempt to step outside of cultural conventions and a willing embrace of the idea of creating a very different horror film.
+Where most other US-made films seem unable to create Arabic characters that are not cliches of fundamentalist extremists and/or terrorists, this seems a challenging attempt to step outside of cultural conventions and a willing embrace of the idea of creating a different horror film.
 That said, Djinn was subject to a number of problems.
 It was originally shot in 2011 but ended up being delayed in release for over two years.
 It was reported that this was due to the Emirati royal family regarding the idea of a horror film as subversive but Image Nation issued a statement denying this.
 The film then sporadically trailed out into release through 2013-4, although is still awaiting a US dvd release date in 2015.

 Djinn is an exercise in tedium.
 Tobe Hoopers efforts to keep making us jump are boringly predictable.
 There is never anything to the plot other than scenes of Razane Jamal wandering around the apartment building thinking she is seeing things.
 All of the scenes quickly disappear into a sameness and not even a twist ending lifts the film any.
 About the only scene I did like is one where Khalid Laith does the Emirati equivalent of a 911 call to the local police, they answer and he can see them from the lobby where he is directly on the other side banging on the glass door but on their side the entire building is closed and they depart dismissing it as a prank call.

-The subsequent Under the Shadow (2016), made by an expatriate Iranian director, does a far better job of a very similar story to this but comes far more authentically embedded in Islamic culture.
+The subsequent Under the Shadow (2016), made by an expatriate Iranian director, does a far better job of telling a very similar story to this and comes far more authentically embedded in Islamic culture.